PrinceGupta1999/Todo-Team/README.md

 # Todo Team

-**This github repository represents the submission by Prince Gupta for NSUT Web Team shortlisting task**.
 The WebApp is also hosted on https://aqueous-caverns-72878.herokuapp.com.
 Todo Team is a To'do management MERN Stack based web-app that allows users to create and manage their To'do’s in a collaborative fashion allowing them to create multiple To'do Lists and inviting other users to edit or view the same

 ## Installation

 ### Install Git

 * Follow instructions from [Git Website](https://git-scm.com/downloads)

 ### Install NodeJs and NPM

 * Follow instructions from [NodeJs Website](https://nodejs.org/en/download/)

 ### Cloning Repository and Installation

 * Open Command Prompt in the Directory You Want to Install.